Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ms. Harris and Mr. Trump are making final efforts to attract voters before the election (Photo: Reuters).

-Michael Traugott, a professor at the University of Michigan, said political advertising serves many different purposes.
-"Some ads are about specific issues, some are about raising concerns, others are about encouraging or discouraging voters to vote," Traugott told the Midland Daily News.
-Traugott pointed out that the level of spending by candidates this year is unprecedented, thanks to political campaign committees and the ability for voters to donate independently.
-"A lot of people are exhausted.
-The number of ads they see and the number of emails they receive is very high," he said.
+Michael Traugott, a professor at the University of Michigan (USA), said political advertising serves many different purposes.
+"Some ads are about specific issues, some are about raising concerns, others are about encouraging or discouraging voters to vote," Mr. Traugott told the Midland Daily News.
+Mr. Traugott pointed out that the level of spending by candidates this year is unprecedented in history, thanks to political campaign committees and the ability of voters to donate independently.
+"Many people are so tired.
+The number of ads they see and the number of emails they receive is so high," he said.
 Social media is the newest and increasingly important form of advertising.
-Here, politicians can target small groups of voters and fine-tune content based on age, gender or even interests.
+Here, politicians can target small groups of voters and refine content based on age, gender or even interests.
 Democrats have spent more than $10 million to build "normal"-looking Facebook accounts to promote news favorable to Ms. Harris.
 They also use tools to target women on the issue of abortion rights.
-According to statistics, more than 25% of Ms. Harris's Facebook and Instagram ads were viewed by at least two-thirds of women.
-None of the ads recorded a similar gap with men.
-Ads can also be divided into three categories: "positive" (talking well about themselves), "negative" (talking badly about their opponents) or "emphasizing differences".
-Most of the Republican ads are in the "negative" group, perhaps because voters know Mr. Trump so well that Republicans think there is no need to talk about him too much, most of the Democratic ads are in the "emphasizing differences" group, while the number of "positive" and "negative" ads is not too different.
+According to statistics, more than 25% of Ms. Harris's Facebook and Instagram ads have at least two-thirds of viewers who are women.
+No ads recorded a similar gap with men.
+Ads can also be divided into three categories: "Positive" (talking well about themselves), "Negative" (talking badly about their opponents) or "Emphasizing differences."
+Most of the Republican ads are in the "negative" group, perhaps because voters know Mr. Trump so well that Republicans think there is no need to talk about him too much.
+Most of the Democratic ads are in the "Emphasizing differences" group, while the number of "Positive" and "Negative" ads is not too different.
 "I hate these ads.
-If you base them on the ads, you don't want either of them," said Vallon Laurence, a US Navy veteran living in Atlanta, Georgia, complaining about political ads.
+If you base them on the ads, you would not want either of them," Mr. Vallon Laurence, a US Navy veteran living in Atlanta, Georgia, complained about political ads.

 Dantri.vn